gnolang/gno/docs/concepts/portal-loop.md

 the exposed RPC endpoints can be found on `https://rpc.gno.land:443`.
 The RPC endpoint list can be found in the [reference section](../reference/rpc-endpoints.md).

+### A warning note

 While allowing for quick iteration on the most up-to-date software, the Portal Loop has some drawbacks:
-- If a breaking change happens on master, transactions that used the previous version of Gno will fail to be replayed, meaning **data will be lost**.
+- If a breaking change happens on `master`, transactions that used the previous version of Gno will fail to be replayed, meaning **data will be lost**.
 - Since transactions are archived and replayed during genesis, block height & timestamp cannot be relied upon.